-Fewer things are as personal, private or important as medical records.
+Fewer things are as personal, private, or important as medical records.
 Texas lawmakers were serious about protecting sensitive information when they passed TX HB 300 in 2011.
 Lawmakers were concerned that the federal HIPAA did not go far enough to safeguard PHI in Texas.
-TX H.B 300 went into effect on September 1, 2012.
+TX H.B 300 went into effect September 1, 2012.

 Texas HB 300 Introduces Stricter Privacy and Security Protections than HIPAA